raspberrypilearning/make-a-face/en/step_4.md

 --- /task ---

 --- task ---
-**Test:** Change the function name, then run your code to see a rectangle instead of an ellipse.
+**Test:** Run your code to see a rectangle instead of an ellipse.

 --- /task ---

-The first two values for `rectangle` and `ellipse` represent the x, y coordinates of its centre.
+The first two values for `rectangle` and `ellipse` represent the x, y coordinates of the centre of the shape.
+At the moment they are set to `screen_size/2` to position the shape in the centre of the screen.

-The top left corner of the screen is coordinate 0,0.
+The top left corner of the screen is coordinate `0`,`0`.
 Increasing the `x` value will move the shape to the right.
 Increasing the `y` value will move the shape downwards.

 --- task ---